Football in Belgium: Walloon Brabant

-After the 2018-19 season, AFC Tubize were relegation to the First Amateur Division and as a result, no club from the province of Walloon Brabant plays in the top two divisions of Belgian football in 2019-20.
+After the 2018-19 season, AFC Tubize were relegated to the First Amateur Division.
+No club from Walloon Brabant has played in the top two divisions of Belgian football since then.

 Hainaut

-Two teams from Hainaut Province are currently playing in First Division A: Excel Mouscron and Charleroi SC.
+Two teams from Hainaut Province are currently playing in Belgian Pro League: RAAL La Louvière and Charleroi SC.
+The Province also has two representatives in the Challenger Pro League: Francs Borains and Olympic Charleroi.

 Namur

 Namur Province is, along with that of Luxembourg, the province with the least prestigious football history in Belgium.
 Currently, no clubs from the province of Namur are playing in the top two levels of Belgian football.
 Furthermore, no club from this province has ever played in the top flight.

 Liège

 Liège Province also has a long history in Belgian football.
 RFC Liège won the first-ever Belgian title in 1896.
 The club struggled financially during the early years of the 21st century and was eventually dissolved in 2011.
-A new club was formed, which is currently competing in the First Amateur Division.
+A new club was formed, which is currently competing in the Challenger Pro League.

-Currently, two clubs from the province are competing in First Division A, Standard Liège and KAS Eupen.
+Currently, one club from the province competes in Belgian Pro League: Standard Liège.
+A further three clubs from Liège compete in the Challenger Pro League: the aforementioned RFC Liège, R.F.C.
+Seraing and KAS Eupen.
 The latter is the only club from the German-speaking Community of Belgium (based on an administrative area in east of Liège Province) ever to have competed in the top flight.
-They first played at the top level in 2010–11 but were relegated after that season, before returning after the 2016–17 season.
-No team from the province is currently in the First Division B.
+They first played at the top level in 2010–11 but were relegated after that season.
+They returned after the 2016–17 season, but were relegated again in 2023-24.

-Historically, RFC Liège (five titles between 1895 and 1953) and Standard Liège (ten titles between 1958 and 2009) are the province's most successful, well-known and popular clubs.